NativeScript/angular-perf-metrics/README.md

 ## Bootstrap

-Web apps usually don't have to worry about the browser lifecycle, as the flow is pretty simple:
+Web apps usually don't have to worry much about the browser lifecycle as the flow is pretty straight-forward:

 1. load page
 2. user interacts with page